TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Space Admin (with 'create space' privilege)

 1. Obtain space_key (required), space_name (required), created_by_user_id (required), and space_purpose (optional).
+2. Use get_user to validate the role of the user making the request.
-2. Call get_space to verify the space key is unique before creation.
+3. Call get_space to verify the space key is unique before creation.
-3. Call manage_spaces to initialize the new space record.
+4. Then call manage_spaces to initialize the new space record.
-4. Create an audit entry with create_new_audit_trail.
+5. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**